mother/mongoose-summarize/README.md

    }
 })

-CommentSchema.plugin(summarize, { field: 'author', ref: 'user' })
+CommentSchema.plugin(summarize, { path: 'author', ref: 'user' })

 mongoose.model('comment', CommentSchema).listenForSourceChanges()
 ````

 This plugin will setup a pub/sub system so that anytime a document in the source collection (eg. users) is updated, the plugin can optionally do batch updates on the schemas that use the summaries to ensure dereferenced data is kept up to date.
-This should be fairly performant if we setup indeces on the id field of summary documents.
+This should be fairly performant if we setup indeces on the _id path of summary documents.

 TODO:
 - [ ] Check schema strictness
-- [ ] Check if relevant fields were actually modified
+- [ ] Check if relevant paths were actually modified
 - [ ] Autoindex dependencies
-- [ ] Remove options
-- [ ] Update summaries on mongoose `update` call
-- [ ] Add 'updated' timestamp to summary documents automatically
 - [ ] Handle mis-syncronization
-- [ ] Nested Summarizations?
-- [ ] Evaluate tradeoff between performance and additional storage requirements, especially if a caching system is in place
 - [ ] Deletion of original document: can either delete document containing summary, or update summary, or do nothing
 - [ ] Summarized documents within arrays
+- [ ] Nested Summarizations?